 Insure from the day you exchange contracts

 You'd think that this insurance cover would need to start the day you moved in, but you actually become legally responsible the day you exchange contracts, so it needs to be in place from that date.
 If you already own a property you might need to overlap the insurance if there’s a period of time where you're responsible for both.
-It’s worth remembering that you don’t have to stay with the same insurer and in fact, by comparing you may be able to save yourself some money.
+It’s worth remembering that you don’t have to stay with the same insurance provider and in fact, by comparing you may be able to save yourself some money.

 Remember to keep everyone updated and confirm the exchange of contracts day so you know you’re insured for the correct property on the right date.
+Check out our guide to switching home insurance provider here.

 Buying a leasehold property